Patriciadesu/Asset-For-Port69/README.md

   - Add [SerializeField] for configurable fields in the Unity Inspector.
 - For PlayerExtension:
   - Inherit from PlayerExtension.
-  - Override OnStart(PlayerController player) to initialize _player.
+  - Override OnStart(Player player) to initialize _player.
   - Use Update() or other Unity methods for behavior.
   - Access PlayerController properties/methods via _player (e.g., _player.isGrounded, _player.Jump()).
 - Ensure compatibility with Unity’s built-in APIs (no external packages unless specified).